navigation / documentation overview / design documentation

 https://github.com/allofphysicsgraph/task-tracker/issues/43

-Decision: Whether to cache of results
+Decision: Whether to cache results

 current status: Not caching generated information.